psu-epl/psu-epl.github.com/doc/equip/shop/angleGrinder/index.md

 # Angle Grinder

 # About this Machine
-![angleGrinder](/doc/equip/shop/img/angleGrinder.jpg)
 This angle grinder is a versatile handheld tool that can grind metal and cut tile, stucco and pavers, rout out mortar, plus it can sand, polish and sharpen.
-The different attachements allow you do preform different tasks.
+The different attachements allow you do perform different tasks.
 Know your tool before you use it!
+![angleGrinder](/doc/equip/shop/img/angleGrinder.jpg)

 ## Useful Links